Evolutionary instability of selfish learning in repeated games: Results

-\stab{SummaryEvolution} gives a summary of these results.
-Interestingly, the games in which \FMTL{} becomes globally stable are exactly those in which two selfish learners are at a considerable risk to settle at inefficient equilibria (\stab{SummaryFixedLearningRules}).
+These patterns generalize to other games.
+In each case, selfish learning is dominant when players have a very short learning horizon.
+As players become sufficiently patient, \FMTL{} becomes dominant in all variants of the prisoner's dilemma and the stag-hunt game, as well as in the snowdrift game when $\left(S+T\right) /2<R$ (\fig{other_pds} and \sfig{supergame_others}).
+Only for the snowdrift game with $\left(S+T\right)/2 >R$ and the hero game may selfish learning prevail for long learning horizons. \stab{SummaryEvolution} gives a summary of these results.
+Interestingly, the games in which \FMTL{} becomes globally stable are exactly those in which two selfish learners are at a considerable risk of settling at inefficient equilibria (\stab{SummaryFixedLearningRules}).
 Conversely, the games in which selfish learning can prevail are those in which selfish learners tend to achieve efficient outcomes (\sfig{others_neutral}a,d).
-For example, in all simulated cases of the battle of the sexes, selfish learners settle at equilibria with maximum average payoffs (even though the payoffs may be shared unfairly).
+For example, in all simulated cases of the hero game, selfish learners settle at equilibria with maximum average payoffs (even though payoffs may be shared unfairly).
 Because replicator dynamics depend on only the average payoffs (not on the distribution of payoffs), and because selfish learning achieves the maximum average payoff against itself, \FMTL{} cannot invade.
 This conclusion does not require replicator dynamics.
-Instead, it remains true for any evolutionary dynamics that depend on only a trait's average payoff, including stochastic models of weak selection \citep{mcavoy:NHB:2020}.
+Instead, it remains true for all evolutionary dynamics that depend on only a trait's average payoff, including stochastic models of weak selection \citep{mcavoy:NHB:2020}.